16 Best Data Science Degrees [Undergraduate & Graduate]

 Though data scientist is a popular career choice, there are many other exciting positions in the field of data science.

-• Data Scientist A person in this position uses data expertise to create impact for businesses or organizations by developing an understanding of a business problem or challenge, preparing data that can be used as insight, conducting exploratory analysis, and engaging in data modeling and visualization.
+• Data Scientist — A person in this position uses data expertise to collect and review data to understand a business problem or challenge.
+They’ll use that data to prepare insights by conducting exploratory analysis and engaging in data modeling and visualization.
+This role often commands one of the highest salaries in the field.

-• Data Analyst — Data analysts translate numbers and data into words and graphic visualizations to help organizations and companies understand how to make more informed business decisions — everything from how to price and market new products to how to attract new customers, reduce expenses, improve the quality and cost-effectiveness of medical care, and much more.
+• Data Analyst — Data analysts translate numbers and data into words and graphic visualizations to help organizations and companies understand how to make more informed business decisions — everything from how to price and market new products to how to attract new customers, reduce expenses and improve outcomes.
+While this role focuses more on interpreting existing data than building models, the distinction between data analysts and data scientists often depends on the tools used and the complexity of the analysis.

-• Business Data Analyst (or Business Intelligence Analyst) — A business analyst, as defined by LiveAbout.com, listens to leaders, stakeholders, experts, etc. and then devises ways to help a company get where it needs to be.
+• Business Data Analyst (or Business Intelligence Analyst) — A business analyst, as defined by LiveAbout.com, listens to leaders, stakeholders and subject matter experts, then devises ways to help a company reach its goals.
+The responsibilities can span across both analytics and strategy, overlapping with other data-focused roles depending on the organization.

-• Data Financial Analyst — This type of analyst juggles numbers to analyze and discover the inner workings of a company with the goal of maintaining the financial health and wealth of a business or organization.
+• Data Financial Analyst — This type of analyst juggles numbers to analyze and discover the inner workings of a company, with the goal of maintaining its financial health and identifying areas for strategic investment or cost savings.
+Financial analysts with data science expertise often work at the intersection of business and analytics.

 Average Salary for Data Science Careers

-In general, salaries for data science careers are on the higher end, with many positions netting six figures.
+In general, salaries for data science careers are considered higher than the average, with many positions netting six figures.
 The exact amount, however, will depend on the specific position, the company, your responsibilities and the required experience and education.
 To give you an idea of what to expect, here are some common salaries and ranges*:

 Data Science Career Outlook